leemunroe/blog/_posts/2015-02-09-building-sending-email-designers-developers.markdown

 ### Life-cycle/behaviour based email services

-When users sign up to your product, service or mailing list, there are a number of services that help with onboarding and re-engagement.
+When users sign up to your product, service or mailing list, there are a number of services that help with **onboarding and re-engagement**.

 Some of those include: